rapid7/convection/docs/adding-new-resource-coverage.md

 }
 ```

 3. Lets define the properties.
 Map the json key value pairs to ruby. `"DomainName" : String` in json will be defined in our template as `property :domain_name, 'DomainName'`.
-So with our first resource it our new convection class will look like
+So with our first property added our new convection resource class will look like

 ```ruby
 require_relative '../resource'